-to obtain a $(F_2\circ F_1)$-twisted bimodule functor. \end{defn}
+to obtain a $(\cF_2\circ \cF_1)$-twisted bimodule functor. \end{defn}

-We now define natural transformations between $F$-twisted bimodule functors.
-Again this is a straightforward generalisation of the untwisted case. \begin{defn} Let $H_1$ and $H_2$ be $F$-twisted bimodule functors with the same source and target.
-An $F$-twisted natural transformation $\mu: H_1 \to H_2$ is a natural transformation satisfying:
+We now define natural transformations between $\cF$-twisted bimodule functors.
+Again this is a straightforward generalisation of the untwisted case. \begin{defn} Let $\cH_1$ and $\cH_2$ be $\cF$-twisted bimodule functors with the same source and target.
+An $\cF$-twisted natural transformation $\mu: \cH_1 \to \cH_2$ is a natural transformation satisfying:

-\end{defn} These $F$-twisted natural transformations can be composed with other $F$-twisted natural transformations, and with other $F'$-twisted natural transformations, given $F'\circ F$ is defined.
+\end{defn} These $\cF$-twisted natural transformations have natural vertical and horizontal compositions, which we denote $\cdot$ and $\circ$ respectively.
 The details of these operations are straightforward so we omit the details.
-The tensor product of two $F$-twisted natural transformations is more difficult so we include the details.
+The relative tensor product of two $\cF$-twisted natural transformations is less clear, so we include the details.

-\begin{defn} Let $H_1,H_1' : M_1 \to N_1$, and $H_2,H_2': M_2 \to N_2$ be $F$-twisted bimodule functors, and $\mu_1: H_1\to H_1'$ and $\mu_2: H_2 \to H_2'$ be $F$-twisted natural transformations.
+\begin{defn} Let $\cH_1,\cH_1' : \cM_1 \to \cN_1$, and $\cH_2,\cH_2': \cM_2 \to \cN_2$ be $\cF$-twisted bimodule functors, and $\mu_1: \cH_1\to \cH_1'$ and $\mu_2: \cH_2 \to \cH_2'$ be $\cF$-twisted natural transformations.
 Consider the natural isomorphism

-It can be checked that this natural isomorphism is balanced, and thus via Equation~\eqref{eq:funball} induces a natural transformation
+It can be checked that this natural isomorphism is $\cC$-balanced, and thus via Equation~\eqref{eq:funball} induces a natural transformation